 Keri: Oh, how cool.

 Shaw: He is a handful.
-He's my fishing buddy, my hunting buddy, he's just my buddy and he's is going to really enjoy the Classic this year.
+He's my fishing buddy, my hunting buddy, he's my buddy, and he's going to enjoy the Classic this year.

 Keri: That is wonderful.
 Cool.